Daredevil in the 1970s: The Precursors to the Legendary Frank Miller Run

 Miller and the Path to Rebirth

 Rumors have it that Miller was given the book simply because no one at Marvel cared about it.
-He could have been given Moon Knight selected instead and Daredevil would have been gone.
-Miller took over the art duties (He was not the writer, but he did have huge influence on the plotting and story lines) and the character of Daredevil would be on the path to an amazing rebirth.
+He could have been given Moon Knight instead and Daredevil would have been gone.
+Miller took over the art duties (He was not the writer, but he did have huge influence on the plotting and storylines) and the character of Daredevil set out on the path to an amazing rebirth.

 The new Daredevil online series is going to be very heavily influenced by the Frank Miller run in the comics.
-Hopefully, the Netflix series will be true to the character and breathe the uniqueness the gritty hero was known for.
+Hopefully, the Netflix series will be true to the character and breathe the uniqueness the gritty hero was known for into its episodes.